Georgia Business Insurance

 • Home-based business insurance.
 Half of all small businesses are run from home.
 If your company is in that category, check your renters or homeowners insurance to see if the policy covers your business space.
 If it doesn’t, a home-based insurance policy could fill in the gaps.

-Small business owners discuss options with client
+Small business owner with a GA business insurance discusses options with a client

 Georgia Workers Compensation: What You Need to Know